Albireo Pharma

 Acquisition in 2015

-OctreoPharm Sciences GmbH is a biopharmaceutical company based in Berlin, Germany, specializing in the development of radiopharmaceuticals aimed at the diagnosis and treatment of neuroendocrine tumors.
-Founded in 2010, the company is engaged in creating theranostic antagonistic peptides that serve both diagnostic and therapeutic purposes.
-Its notable products include OPS201, designed for selective internal peptide receptor radionuclide therapy using radioisotopes like 90Y or 177Lu, and OPS202, which is a gallium-68 labeled somatostatin receptor antagonist intended for positron emission tomography.
+OctreoPharm Sciences GmbH is a Berlin-based biopharmaceutical company specializing in the development of radiopharmaceuticals for the diagnosis and treatment of neuroendocrine tumors.
+Founded in 2010, the company is engaged in clinical development of theranostic antagonistic peptides specifically designed for tumor diagnosis and therapeutic control.
+Its key products include OPS201, which targets tumor cell-selective internal peptide receptor radionuclide therapy using 90Y or 177Lu, and OPS202, a novel 68 gallium-labeled somatostatin receptor antagonist intended for use in positron emission tomography.
 As of mid-2015, OctreoPharm Sciences operates as a subsidiary of Ipsen S.A.

 Canbex Therapeutics